Blue Green Grid

 Koala Drone Survey FAQs

-Surveys will take place between 21-30 April and 19-30 May 2025, overnight from 9pm to 6am.
+Surveys are taking place from 21 April to mid-June 2025, overnight from 9pm to 6am.
 These hours are optimal for thermal imaging and are when koalas are most active.
 Survey dates and times may vary depending on weather, accessibility and wildlife detection.

 The surveys will target heavily vegetated bushland around Minmi, Fletcher and Wallsend, including Summer Hill Waste Management Centre, National Parks and Wildlife land.